Kids Case for iPad Mini 1 2 3 Builtin Screen Protector Light Weight Shock Proof Handle Stand Kids Cover for iPad Mini 1st Gen iPad Mini 2nd Gen. | Better Homes & Gardens

 Advertisement

 Best Quality Guranteed.
-Compatible with iPad mini 1 2 3 Generation tablet, Apple iPad Mini (Model A1432, A1454, A1455), iPad Mini 2 with Retina Display (Model A1489 & A1490), and iPad Mini 3 (Model A1599 & A1600) .NOT for iPad Mini 4rd Gen or other tablet Durable, heavy duty EVA foam is shock-resistant prevents bumps, dust, and scratches from damaging the tablet Corners feature double thick padding for ultra protection Crystal-clear, fully integrated screen protector fits over top tablet display Allows for responsive capacitive touch and keeps your tablet screen looking immaculate Case is made from high-quality, non-toxic EVA foam material with rugged surface for a firm grip Fun driven convertible stand case can change into a handle for easy handling and carrying around from school to home.
-Also can be folded back to serve as the base to become a stand
+Compatible with iPad mini 1 2 3 Generation tablet, Apple iPad Mini (Model A1432, A1454, A1455), iPad Mini 2 with Retina Display (Model A1489 & A1490), and iPad Mini 3 (Model A1599 & A1600) .NOT for iPad Mini 4rd Gen or other tablet Durable, heavy duty EVA foam is shock-resistant prevents bumps, dust, and scratches from damaging the tablet Corners feature double thick padding for ultra protection Crystal-clear, fully integrated screen protector fits over top tablet display Allows for responsive capacitive touch and keeps your tablet screen looking immaculate Case is made from high-quality, non-toxic EVA foam material with rugged surface for a firm grip Kids are known for being rough with their toys, protect your iPad from rambunctious little hands with this durable shockproof cover with built-in screen protector.